ClarenceKuo/laneline-finder/README.md

 ### Tuning can be optimized
 During tuning, the parameters are manually tested against visual comparison, i.e. the result is the fairly good one but I have no clue if it can still improve.
 A test score should be invented in order to quantify the tuning result and find the optimal parameters.
 ### Video formatter
-Although the hard-coded tuning process is aimed at only the given short clip, I believe with the right transformer software, this pipeline can be more generally used on many other video clips.
+Although the hard-coded tuning process is aimed at only the given short clip, I believe with the right video transforming software, this pipeline can be more generally used on many other video clips.